Robeson County, North Carolina: Civil War

 North Carolina seceded from the United States in 1861 and joined the Confederate States of America to fight in the American Civil War.
 Many Indians and Buckskin whites were unenthusiastic about the war; most local supporters of the Confederate cause were wealthy or well-educated.
-Some Indian men enlisted in the Confederate States Army, though it unknown whether they were accepted as recognized Indians or passed as white.
-Major white slaveholders were exempted from service, as were those wealthy enough to pay for surrogates to serve in their place.
+Some Indian men enlisted in the Confederate States Army, though it is unknown whether they were accepted as recognized Indians or passed as white.
+Major white enslavers were exempted from service, as were those wealthy enough to pay for surrogates to serve in their place.

 In 1863, Confederate authorities began conscripting the Indians and other free persons of color for labor along the coast, especially at Fort Fisher.
 The Indians were usually tasked to either construct batteries or grind salt.
-Most found the work dangerous and monotonous, and the conditions at the labor camps poor.
+Most found the work dangerous and monotonous, and the conditions at the labor camps were poor.
 Many consequently fled into the swamps of Robeson County to avoid conscription.
-Though some Indians still sought to serve in the army during this time, by late 1863 most had concluded that the Confederacy was an oppressive regime.
+Though some Indians still sought to serve in the army during this time, by late 1863, most had concluded that the Confederacy was an oppressive regime.
 This change in attitudes was brought on by their contact with Union prisoner-of-war escapees from the Florence Stockade, 60 miles away in South Carolina.
 Indians became increasingly willing to help the Union soldiers escape and avoid recapture.

-As time progressed some of the swamp deserters—including Indians, blacks, and Union soldiers—formed bands to raid and steal from area farms, though this was mostly out of a desire to survive and had little to do with challenging the Confederacy.
+As time progressed, some of the swamp deserters—including Indians, blacks, and Union soldiers—formed bands to raid and steal from area farms, though this was mostly out of a desire to survive and had little to do with challenging the Confederacy.
 The Indians' aid to the Union escapees and their attempts to dodge labor conscription drew the attention of the Confederate Home Guard, a paramilitary force tasked with maintaining law and order in the South during the war.
-In early March 1965, Union troops led by General William Tecumseh Sherman entered North Carolina.
+In early March 1865, Union troops led by General William Tecumseh Sherman entered North Carolina.
 The Union escapees left to join them, and the bands became predominantly Indian.
 Union forces entered Lumberton on March 9, burning two bridges and a depot.
-They also foraged off of the goods of locals, seizing draft animals, cattle, and crops.
+They also foraged off the locals' goods, seizing draft animals, cattle, and crops.
 The bulk of Confederate forces surrendered at Appomattox, Virginia shortly thereafter.
-On May 15, slaves in Robeson were declared emancipated.
+On May 15, enslaved people in Robeson were declared emancipated.